YiRuiDong/VisualizingTechnicalAnalysis/README.md

   - `vix04-24.csv` and `vix93-03.csv`: VIX index data
 - `visualize_model.py`: script visualizes the attention map of model, output images to `./temp`
 - `trad_tech.py`: script generates traditional technical indicators strategy signals to `./extra_benchmark/trad_tech.csv`

+## Hardware Requirements
+1. Up to 5TB of disk space to store intermediary artifacts.
+2. GPU of at least 12GB of VRAM (non-parallel)

+> NOTE: The `main.py` may take 120 hours running under non-parallel mode. (i7-13700K+RTX4070TI),
+>
+> However, this processes can be easily paralleled by using process pool to substitute the loop in `line 42` ~ `line 56` (the VRAM and RAM it consumes will be multiplied)